 AFH Conference 2021

-The next Arla Food for Health Conference will take place September 29, 2021.
-If the COVID-19 situation allows we will gather physically.
+The next Arla Food for Health Conference will take place September 29.

 Read the case study from the Innovation Capability Assessment performed by The Innovation Board to get a better understanding of why Arla Food for Health has got off to such a good start – which it has compared to the majority of similar open innovation initiatives.